WeblateOrg/weblate/docs/admin/access.rst

     Can adjust source string check flags
 Can download changes [Managers, Owners]
     Can download changes in a CSV format.
+Can display reports [Managers, Owners]
+    Can display detailed translation reports.

 .. _acl: